Tower of London Tickets and Tours: how to buy, prices and schedules

 It does, however, have several volunteers (subject to availability) to help visitors with special needs.
 For these there is also the possibility of access with an assistance animal and information in Braille, in most of the attraction, for the blind or visually impaired, as well as the possibility of hiring a sign language interpreter for the deaf or hearing impaired.

-There are also audio guides to enrich your visit (about 4 pounds), an elevator to access one of the most legendary places of the attraction, 'The White Tower', and seats to rest your legs at various points of the fortress, as well as several bathrooms, some of them adapted (mainly those on the outside of the Tower).
+There are also paid audio guides to enrich your visit (about 4 pounds), an elevator to access one of the most legendary places of the attraction, 'The White Tower', and seats to rest your legs at various points of the fortress, as well as several bathrooms, some of them adapted (mainly those on the outside of the Tower).

 A bit of history about the Tower of London

 Built in 1066, this fortress overlooking central London has been truly 'amortized' during its more than nine centuries of life.
-It was once a terrifying prison of inhumane conditions, a place of execution of famous traitors to the Crown and later became a Royal residence.
+It was once a terrifying prison of inhumane conditions, a place of execution for famous traitors to the Crown and later became a Royal residence.

 During its history, it has also been used as an armory, Royal Mint and treasury and even as a place of custody of the Crown Jewels and as a zoo for wild animals.
 There is plenty of history to be discovered within its walls.
 In fact, the tour of the entire architectural ensemble, will not take less than 3 hours.